 Remaining physically fit has become an essential part of everybody’s life routine these days.
 Plenty of lifestyle diseases has started popping up due to the change in lifestyle followed by most people.
-Learning the tango and practicing it regularly can make keeping fit a more fun activity and offers plenty of other benefits as well.
+Learning the tango and practising it regularly can make keeping fit a more fun activity than just running on a treadmill and offers plenty of other benefits as well.
 Let’s take a look at some of the advantages offered by making tango a part of your daily life:

 · Learning any new skill can seem difficult the first few days, but as you pick up the basic steps of tango, you will become more aware of your body and workout muscles that you have never noticed before.
 Once you start becoming aware of your whole body, you will learn to differentiate between the lower and body muscles as well.